Morse High School opening outdoor learning space

-Morse High School is finishing the installation of its new outdoor learning space, which will be integrated with classes and after-school programming.
+Morse High School is putting the finishing touches on its new outdoor learning space, which will host classes and afterschool programs.

-According to Eric Varney, Morse High School principal, it is focused on creating an inviting space for teachers to bring their classes outside for learning opportunities like group lectures.
+The aim is to create an inviting space for teachers to bring their classes outside, according to Eric Varney, Morse High School principal.
 Varney said the primary phase of building the outdoor learning space is expected by Oct.
 23, and plans for what types of plants to put in the garden are in development.

 “The hope is that we have this great resource for people to be outside with their classes or with their clubs,” Varney said.